Choosing a model

 messages contain AI-generated content and tool_use

-stop reasonmax_tokens
+stop reason

 limit, and the truncated response contains an incomplete tool use block, you’ll need to retry the request with a higher max_tokens